ImprintLab/.github/profile/README.md

-We are building superintelligence that outperforms human doctors
+We are building superintelligence smarter than doctors

 Join us on [Discord](https://discord.gg/CQQWtaQgRS)!